KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 ### ResnetV2

 To use ResnetV2 as backbone, I add 3 auxiliary convolution layers after the ResnetV2.
-For object detection, 3 features maps from original layers of ResnetV2 and 3 feature maps from added auxiliary layers (totally 6 feature maps) are used.
+For object detection, 3 features maps from original layers of ResnetV2 and 3 feature maps from added auxiliary layers (totally 6 feature maps) are used in multibox detection.

 | Layer | Feature Map Size | Layer Type  |
 | :---: |   :---:      |  :---: |